knative/docs/docs/install/knative-with-operators.md

 Knative provides operators as tools to install, configure and manage Knative.
 This guide explains how to install and uninstall Knative using Knative operators.

-Each component in Knative has a separate operator for installation and configuration.
-This means that there is a [Serving operator](https://github.com/knative/serving-operator) and an [Eventing operator](https://github.com/knative/eventing-operator), and you can choose to install one or both independently.
+New in 0.14, Knative offers a [combined operator for managing both Serving and Eventing](https://github.com/knative-sandbox/operator).
+For release 0.14, you may **alternatively** choose to install the [Serving operator](https://github.com/knative/serving-operator) and [Eventing operator](https://github.com/knative/eventing-operator) instead of the combined operator.

 ## Before you begin